 Using stainless steel should not leech a toxic amount of chromium into the soil.

 I have tried soil moisture sensors before, but not for an extended period of time (in my garden).
 You seem to be saying that a DC current will cause corrosion over a time, and effect the reading?
 But AC will not?
 Reversing the polarity reduceses the corrosion?

-are going to last a lot longer.
-Carbon is another inert option - two rods from old zinc-carbon
+Carbon is another inert option - two rods from old zinc-carbon batteries would work.